 The operating company has a Profit Sharing and Savings Plan for the benefit of substantially all employees.
 The Profit Sharing and Savings Plan is a defined contribution profit sharing plan with a 401(k) deferral component.
 All full-time employees and certain part-time employees who have met the age and length of service requirements are eligible to participate in the plan.
 The plan allows participating employees to make elective deferrals of compensation up to the annual limits which are set by law.
 The plan provides for a discretionary annual contribution by the operating company which is determined by a formula based on the salaries of eligible employees as defined by the plan.
-For the three and six months ended June 30, 2016, the expense recognized in connection with this plan was \$0.2 million, respectively.
-For the three and six months ended June 30, 2015, the expense recognized in connection with this plan was \$0.2 million and \$0.5 million, respectively.
+For each of the three and nine months ended September 30, 2016 and 2015, the expense recognized in connection with this plan was \$0.2 million and \$0.7 million, respectively.